 3 Things Buyers Forget to Check During a Home Search

 Think you’ve found the perfect home?
 Think again.
-There are three little details which can turn an ideal house into the world’s most annoying location.
+There are three little details which can turn an ideal house into the world’s most annoying location, just make sure you go with these student property investment options if you want to make a smart deal for your new property.
 Before you make your offer, take into account these three small, but surprisingly important details:

 #1: “Let me call you back on my land-line.”

 Does your future dream home have good cell reception?
 Check your signal when you’re on the property and see if it has dead spots, poor/limited data connections, or flat out “NO SERVICE” messages.
 This is especially important if you telecommute or had planned on skipping a landline entirely.
 While you can try and live on VoIP connections, WiFi, and other options, the hassle of a hole in cell coverage can wear on you.